Sexual Abuse

 Ways to Stay Safe from Sexual Abuse

-Set Boundaries & Recognize Red Flags – If someone pressures you or disregards your boundaries, trust your instincts.
+Set Boundaries & Recognize Red Flags

-Avoid Isolation with an Abuser – If you feel unsafe around someone, limit time alone with them.
+If you feel unsafe around someone, limit time alone with them and try to stay in public spaces.

-Have a Safety Plan – Identify trusted friends, safe locations, and emergency contacts.
+Identify trusted friends, safe locations, and emergency contacts.

-Be Aware of Digital Safety – Use secure passwords and be cautious about sharing personal information online.
+Use secure passwords and be cautious about sharing personal information online.

-Seek Professional Support – Therapy, counseling, and legal advocacy can help survivors heal and regain control of their lives.
+Therapy, counseling, and legal advocacy can help survivors heal and regain control of their lives.

 How Strong Family Law Can Help